nomad-networks/portos/doc/install.md

 ## Add international keyboard layout

 In `Settings/Region & Language` use the add method, but don't forget to enlarge the window, otherwise you won't see the necessary options.

+## Hide terminal menu on startup

+See the option in `Preferences/General`.